 - He can easily get approved.
 With good credit, and because he is asking for a smaller sum, Matthew has a good chance of being approved for a competitive fixed-rate loan.

 - He can keep the monthly repayments affordable.
-Matthew can afford the higher monthly outgoing over the next five years.
+Matthew can afford the higher monthly outgoing over the next 5 years.

 - The overall cost works out less.
-The total amount of interest he would pay on the five-year loan, works out at less than the additional interest and fees he would incur by remortgaging.
+The total amount of interest he would pay on the 5-year loan works out to be less than the additional interest and fees he would incur by remortgaging.